 Employee category descriptions

 The part-time employees (faculty & staff) category includes: part-time faculty, salaried working retiree, temporary salaried, and temporary staff.
-Additionally, if academic faculty is less than .56 EFT or staff/salaried (10 month or 12 month) is less than .75 EFT, they would be included in the part-time employee category as well.

 The graduate assistants category includes: all graduate students that have an appointment as a Graduate Teaching Assistant, Graduate Research Assistant, or Graduate Laboratory Assistant.